Machining Technology

 Introduction to CNC Machining

-In this course student will learn to operate, setup and write code for CNC Machining Centers and Turning Centers.
+In this course students will learn to operate, setup and write code for CNC Machining Centers and Turning Centers.
 This course will include, safety, CNC terminology, and preparatory steps to run a CNC program, setup and operation of CNC machines, writing program code and perform part production and inspection.

 CNC Machining